What to Look for in a Wisconsin Wedding Photographer

 Experience Shooting Weddings

 I photographed my first wedding in 2010, having booked 8 that first year without having had any prior wedding experience.
 Not something I'd recommend to anyone (potential Bride or aspiring photographer) - but I did it, and I thank the couples who trusted me with their memories when I had nothing but ambition & drive to make my business work.
 Since then, I've photographed exactly 200 (as of 7/16/19) weddings as the primary photographer (plus a handful as a second photographer).
 In addition to the on-the-job experience, I've kept up to speed with the fast pace of technology, equipment and wedding trends - all which effect the way I approach my work.
 I've also been fortunate to discover some invaluable photography education which has helped me in all aspects of the business.
-After all, running a photography business is 10% taking photos and 90% running a business.
-I'm blessed to still be in business 10 years after having taken on my first client.
+After all, running a photography business is 10% taking photos, 89% running a business and 1% being an ass-kicker.

 Can Handle any and all Weather Conditions